- Drip Irrigation

 - Make your cuts at a 45-degree angle, about 1/4 inch above a bud that is facing toward the outside of the plant.

-- Make sure it is a clean cut (not ragged).
+- Ensure it is a clean cut (not ragged).

 - Remove all broken, dead, dying or diseased wood (any branches that look dry, shriveled or black).
 Cut until the inside of the cane is white.

-- Remove any weak or twiggy branches thinner than a pencil.
+- Prune any weak or twiggy branches thinner than a pencil.

 - Remove sucker growth below the graft.